Smugglers Cottage is a beautiful property in a beautiful location just a mile inland from the stunning Jurassic Coast at Branscombe in east Devon.

 - Full oil-fired CH

-Smugglers Cottage is down a wonderful long farm driveway and has panoramic valley views - just a couple of miles from Branscombe's gorgeous jurassic beach
+Smugglers Cottage is down a wonderful long farm driveway and has panoramic valley views - just a couple of miles from Branscombe's gorgeous Jurassic beach.

 There is a stunning terrace for al fresco meals and simply relaxing in beautiful surroundings.

-This is the ground floor double bedroom.
+This is the ground floor bedroom with its double sleigh bed.

 The terrace has spectacular views and is the perfect place to get into holiday mood.